premchander-revature/interviewquestions/Java Automation/api-testing-IS.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- `SoapUI` is a tool for testing Web Services; these can be the SOAP Web Services as well RESTful Web Services or HTTP based services.
+- `SoapUI` is a tool for testing Web Services; these can be the SOAP Web Services as well as RESTful Web Services or HTTP-based services.
-- `SoapUI` is an Open Source and completely free tool with a commercial companion called `ReadyAPI` that has extra functionality for companies with mission critical Web Services.
+- `SoapUI` is an Open Source and completely free tool with a commercial companion called `ReadyAPI` that has extra functionality for companies with mission-critical Web Services.

 </blockquote>
 </details>